suatatan/suatatan.github.io/_posts/2023-02-08-bic-instead-of-elbow-for-clustering.md

 ---
+date: 2023-02-08
 layout: post
+tags:
+- english
+- longread
+- technology
-title: "BIC Instead of Elbow for Clustering"
+title: BIC Instead of Elbow for Clustering
-date: 2023-02-08
 ---

 Despite its popularity, **the Elbow method is pretty much the worst choice one can do when setting the number of clusters for a dataset**.